 As IEEEXtreme is a virtual online competition, a physical location, or venue, must be identified for participants to use during the 24-hour competition.

-Venues can be in a IEEE Student Branch office or a college lab or another location on campus.
-It must be a place that participants can use for the 24 hours during the competition and should be equipped with at least one computer and provide some type of connection to the internet.
+Venues can be in an IEEE Student Branch office, a college lab, or another location on campus.
+It must be a place that participants can use for the 24 hours during the competition, it should be equipped with at least one computer, and some type of connection to the internet must be provided.